Nasim, on Specializing in IELTS Exam Prep as a Teacher in AzerbaijanBy Krzl Light Nuñes

 September 1, 2020

 Hi Nasim!
 You teach IELTS exam preparation at CELT Colleges in Baku.
-How long have you been working as such?
+How long have you been doing this?

 I’ve been teaching IELTS exam preparation since 2018.